elastic/helm-charts/elasticsearch/README.md

 This Helm chart is a lightweight way to configure and run our official [Elasticsearch Docker image][].

-**Warning**: This functionality is in beta.
-The design and code is less mature than official GA features and is being provided as-is with no warranties.
-Beta features are not subject to the support SLA of official GA features (see [supported configurations][] for more details).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->